jjmartinodev/kopki/README.md

 # kopki

-Simple graphics engine, made with winit for windowing & user input, and wgpu-rs for graphics.
+Versatile graphics engine, made with winit for windowing, and wgpu-rs for graphics.

 # Objectives
-- Manage rendering in high levels of abstraction layers, or use wgpu with the engine's context.
+- Manage rendering in high levels of abstraction layers, or directly use wgpu with the engine's supplied context.
-- Be easy enough to prototype things moderatly fast.
 - Windows and Linux support.

 # Non-Objectives